dfir-iris/iris-web/architecture.md

 * db: postgresql database to store all application data
 * app: backend application
-* worker: most operations are processed by the worker
+* worker: most module hooks are processed by the worker
 * rabbitmq: message broker between the app and worker
 * nginx: the front server to serve static files and dispatch requests to app